 Counts are available for open labs (rooms not usually scheduled), classrooms (rooms often scheduled for classes) and locations in libraries.
 The default is to show just open labs since we don't want to mislead you in thinking a classroom has available seats if there is a class scheduled.
 Soon we'll have class schedules available so we'll be able to show you when a classroom has open time.

 Computers such as those in hallways, private labs, and various other facilities are not included in the data shown by this application.

 Computers used by help desk consultants are included in the counts; while these are usually not available for general use, they are also usually in use and you usually wouldn't be misled into going to a full lab.

-All logins and logouts are recorded for each computer by PALS, which has a private database with a record for every IP address that "logs into" Pals.
-Beginning November, 2003, an additional module reads the Pals IP address data every minute, and updates an MS SQL table of CLM computers when the login/logout status of that computer changes.
-CurrentLabUse.aspx reads that table (through a view; actually, a view of a view of the table) to get the number of computers and the number of computers that have someone logged on, by room and platform.
+All logins and logouts are recorded for each computer by a service called PALS (Page Accounting and Login Server), which updates a database with a record for every login and logout event.
+Beginning November, 2003, another table with a record for every IP address is updated with the login/logout status.
+CurrentLabUse.aspx obtains the numbers (through a view of a view of the table) to get the number of computers and the number of computers that have someone logged on, by room and platform.

 This program is not available for non-CLM labs because we don't have data tables defining the IP addresses of all your computers.

 The Latest Change column shown in the data table view is the most recent logon or logoff among the computers in that platform/room group.
 For the chart view, the data time shown in the label "Lab use as of . . ." is the maximum date/time of the most recent login or logout for all the computers.

 The program is written in VB.Net and calls an Asp.Net web service that actually does the database queries.
 For the chart and table queries, a cache setting of 120 seconds avoids frequent database connections for the same information, and you may notice that refreshing the page often doesn't change what is displayed.
 Campus and building information is cached for 3600 seconds.